mavera12/EHR/Embedding.md

 </dependencies>
 ```

-Below is an example of declaring a dependency on a Synthea snapshot release using a Maven pom.xml file, note the addition of the [Sonatype snapshot](https://oss.sonatype.org/#nexus-search;quick~synthea) repository:
+Below is an example of declaring a dependency on a Synthea snapshot release using a Maven pom.xml file:

 ```xml
 <repositories>